-Company data should be utilized to the extent credible, according to the guidance in ASOP No. 18.
+According to ASOP No. 18, section 3.2.1, to the extent credible, use of company data is generally preferable to data from other sources.
 Depending on the size of the block and quality of the data, the actuary sometimes relies completely on company data or apply experience adjustments to a published table after comparing actual experience to the published table.